Cost of Attendance

 - whether you are an undergraduate, graduate, or credential student

-- whether you are enrolled full-time, half-time or less than half-time
+- whether you are enrolled at least half-time or less than half-time

 Knowing the Cost of Attendance is important because the budget helps determine your Financial Need and your financial aid award.
 Financial Need is defined as the difference between your Expected Family Contribution and the standard Cost of Attendance calculated for each academic year.
 This is an important point of comparison between colleges.